Building record MDR16453 - Rosedene, The Hollow, Upper Holloway

 Full Description

-A Grade II listed late 18th century house, with 20th century additions.
-Constructed from coursed rubble gritstone with ashlar dressings, quoins, coped gables with plain kneelers and end ashlar roof-ridge chimney-stacks.
-It has a plain tiled roof with stone slated eaves and is comprised of two storeys and two bays, with two-light flush-mullioned window apertures and 20th century leaded casement windows.
-The off-centre doorway has a substantial lintel and jambs, enclosed by a 20th century pitched roofed porch with segmental arched opening.
-There are single storey additions to the east and west ends, both with pitched roofs, that to the west smaller and lower, and with a coped gable.
+Rosedene, The Hollow, Dethick, Lea and Holloway, a late 18th century building.
+From the National Heritage List for England: 'SK 35 NW PARISH OF DETHICK, LEA AND HOLLOWAY THE HOLLOW 1/58 Rosedene GV II House.
+Late C18 with C20 additions.
+Coursed rubble gritstone with ashlar dressings quoins, coped gables with plain kneelers and end ashlar ridge stacks.
+Plain tiled roof with stone slated eaves.
+Two storeys, two bays, with 2-light flush-mullioned windows and C20 leaded casements.
+Off-centre doorway with substantial lintel and jambs, enclosed by C20 pitched roofed porch with segmental arched opening.
+Single storey additions to east and west ends, both with pitched roofs, that to the west smaller and lower, and with a coped gable.
 Listed for group value.
+Listing NGR: SK3275456323.'
 (1)

 Sources/Archives (1)